-As outlined in the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, we support an industry initiative that audits smelters' and refiners' due diligence activities.
+As outlined in the OECD Guidance, we support an industry initiative that audits smelters' and refiners' due diligence activities.
 That industry initiative is the EICC and GeSI's Conflict-Free Sourcing Initiative.
 The data on which we relied for certain statements in this declaration were obtained through our membership in the CFSI, EICC Unique Code: [EMRS].

-DESIGN AND IMPLEMENT A STRATEGY TO RESPOND TO RISKS
+OECD Step 3: DESIGN AND IMPLEMENT A STRATEGY TO RESPOND TO RISKS

-- We have adopted and implemented a risk management plan that outlines the company responses to identified risks. - Senior management is briefed about our due diligence efforts on a regular basis. - We have adopted a conflict minerals policy. - We have found no instance to date where it was necessary to temporarily suspend trade or disengage with a supplier. - We engage in regular ongoing risk assessment through our suppliers' annual data submissions and ongoing supplier engagement.
+- We have adopted and implemented a risk management plan that outlines the Company's responses to identified risks. - Senior management is briefed about our due diligence efforts on a regular basis. - We have adopted a conflict minerals policy.

+- We have found no instance to date where it was necessary to temporarily suspend trade or disengage with a supplier. - We engage in regular ongoing risk assessment through our suppliers' annual data submissions, publicly available information and, where appropriate, targeted followup activities, as well as ongoing supplier engagement.